pawbz/GeoPhyInv.jl/README.md

-# Julia Toolbox for Geophysical Modeling and Inverse Problems
+# Toolbox for Geophysical Modeling and Inverse Problems

 ## Installation
 At the moment, `GeoPhyInv` depends on another unregistered package `Misfits`.
 For complete installation,